 About a year ago, as President of the International Association of Counselling Hypnotherapists, I realized that as an association it was important to be a member of Fact BC.
 For those who aren't aware, fact BC is a group representing the main counselling groups in BC with the purpose of lobbying the BC government to set up a College of counsellors.
 Much progress has been made in the past short while and I believe that we might be close to creating a College in this province.

 I believe that once a college is formed its members would be under The Health Professions Act of BC and most likely be covered by any insurance company that currently covers psychologists.
 In addition to having a protected title in the same realm as a registered psychologist or Registered Nurse, a member would most likely get referrals from the medical profession and possibly be eligible for employment through government agencies who typically require a Masters degree to work within their system.

 For most practitioners who are not operating with a protected title, it becomes obvious that there are specific advantages to having a protected title.
-I can understand that how might seem daunting for some who would consider attempting to meet the core competencies necessary to attain membership in the new college.
+I can understand how that might seem daunting for some who would consider attempting to meet the core competencies necessary to attain membership in the new college.

-However, a common procedure in these matters of new legislation, especially in the area of setting new standards for a particular profession, is the implementation of a grandfather clause.
+However, a common procedure in these matters of new legislation, especially in the area of setting new standards for a particular profession, is the implementation of an expedited clause.
 A grandfather clause is typically a period of one to two years where practitioners who have come up to a particular standard within their Association [member of fact BC] would be portal or grandfathered into the new college without having to meet the specific core competencies which might go beyond their current Association membership standards.

 One scenario might be that a member of the International Association of Counselling Hypnotherapists